 URS is a partner with the Miami Valley Child Development Centers which allows us to provide full day and part day Head Start services.

-United Rehabilitation Services is proud to be a Star Rated Center in the Step Up to Quality Program which means that our program has:
+United Rehabilitation Services is proud to be a Five Star Rated Center in the Step Up to Quality Program which means that our program has:

 United Rehabilitation Services is proud to be part of the City of Dayton and Mayor Nan Whaley’s initiative to create a City of Learners.
 The City of Dayton is striving to “become a city that invests in its children, a city that recognizes that nothing will be right, nothing truly great and lasting can be accomplished if our children aren’t getting the education they need and deserve.”
 For more information about our unique quality care services for children, view this video: